Quilombo

 A quilombo (/pt/; from the Kimbundu word kilombo, lit. 'war camp') is a Brazilian hinterland settlement founded by people of African origin, and others sometimes called Carabali.
 Most of the inhabitants of quilombos, called quilombolas, were maroons, a term for escaped slaves.
 Documentation about refugee slave communities typically uses the term mocambo for settlements, which is an Ambundu word meaning "war camp".
 A mocambo is typically much smaller than a quilombo.
 Quilombo was not used until the 1670s, primarily in the more southerly parts of Brazil.

-In the Spanish-speaking countries of Latin America, such villages or camps were called palenques.
+In Colombia, such villages or camps were called palenques.
 Its inhabitants are palenqueros.
 They spoke various Spanish-African-based creole languages such as Palenquero.

 Quilombos are classified as one of the three basic forms of active resistance by enslaved Africans.
 They also regularly attempted to seize power and conducted armed insurrections at plantations to gain amelioration of conditions.
 Typically, quilombos were a "pre–19th century phenomenon".
 In the first half of the 19th century in Brazil, enslaved people typically took armed action as part of their resistance.
 The colony was undergoing both political transition, as it fought for independence from Portugal, and new tensions associated with an increased slave trade, which brought in many more native-born Africans who resisted slavery.

 Etymology

+The word quilombo originates from African languages of the Bantu language family, specifically the terms kilombo (from Kimbundu) and ochilombo (from Umbundu), spoken by peoples of south-central Africa in areas corresponding to the present-day territory of Angola.
+In pre-colonial Africa, these terms generally referred to temporary camps, resting places, or settlements associated with collective migrations, commercial activities, and warfare.

-In 17th-century Angola, a new military formation called kilombo (a fortified town surrounded by a wooden palisade) appeared among Imbangala warriors, which would soon be used in Brazil by freed Angolan slaves.
+The kilombo, a fortified town surrounded by a wooden palisade, appeared among Imbangala warriors, which would soon be used in Brazil by freed Angolan slaves.

-It is widely believed that the term quilombo establishes a link between settlements and the culture of West Central Africa from where the majority of slaves were forcibly brought to Brazil.
-During the era of slave trafficking, natives in present-day central Angola, called Imbangala, had created an institution called a kilombo that united various tribes of diverse lineage into a community designed for military resistance.
+Historical and anthropological studies indicate that, in certain contexts, the term kilombo also referred to military associations or initiatory societies composed of young warriors, particularly among the Umbundu people and groups known in historiography as Imbangalas or jagas, which were characterized by strict internal discipline and collective organization.
+It is therefore widely believed that the term establishes a link between settlements and the culture of West Central Africa from where the majority of slaves were forcibly brought to Brazil.
+This African concept did not, however, correspond to a fixed form of territorial organization, but rather to flexible social arrangements adapted to specific situations of war, migration, or trade.

+In the context of Portuguese America, beginning in the 16th century, the term was redefined by colonial authorities to refer to communities formed by escaped enslaved Africans and their descendants, thereby taking on a legal and administrative meaning associated with repression and social control.
+Over time, the word acquired its own meaning in Brazil, distinct from its original African connotations, becoming a historically situated term linked to experiences of resistance, territorialization, and social organization within the colonial slave system.